Scott Proctor: New York Yankees

 On July 31, 2003, Proctor was traded to the New York Yankees with Bubba Crosby for Robin Ventura.
 The Yankees assigned him to the Triple-A Columbus Clippers.
-Proctor made his Major League Baseball debut for the Yankees on April 20, 2004 against the Chicago White Sox, working 2 1/3 innings in relief and allowing 2 earned runs.
+Proctor made his Major League Baseball debut for the Yankees on April 20, 2004, against the Chicago White Sox, working 2 1/3 innings in relief and allowing 2 earned runs.

 Throughout the course of his first season, he appeared in 26 games, pitched 25 innings, finished 12 games, and posted a 2–1 record and a 5.40 ERA with 21 strikeouts.
 He finished the 2005 season with a 6.04 ERA and a 1–0 record.

 In 2006, Proctor emerged as a durable, reliable late-inning option for manager Joe Torre.
 Finally harnessing his breaking pitches, Proctor led the American League with 83 appearances, often pitching more than one inning or in consecutive games.
 Proctor notched his first career save in 2006.
 Along with Kyle Farnsworth and Brian Bruney, Proctor was a part of the Yankees' bridge between the starters and closer Mariano Rivera, and reprised that role for the first part of the 2007 season.
+Proctor pitched in five games in the 2006 MLB postseason for the Yankees: two against Los Angeles and three against Detroit.
+In six innings, he struck out two and gave up just one run.

+In May 2007, Yankees first baseman Josh Phelps had slid hard into Seattle catcher Kenji Johjima.
+In return, Phelps was hit by Jarrod Washburn on the first pitch of his next at-bat.
+Both benches were warned.
+Proctor then threw inside to Yuniesky Betancourt and was ejected, along with Yankees manager Joe Torre.
+Proctor was fined and suspended for four games, while Torre was suspended for one.
+On June 1, 2007, Proctor hit Boston Red Sox first baseman Kevin Youkilis in the shoulder after two Yankee batters were hit.
+Youkilis was the fifth hit batsman in the game.
+A visibly enraged Youkilis had to be held back by Yankee catcher Jorge Posada.
+Proctor was soon ejected after both benches calmed, though Proctor remained upset over his ejection.
+After the game, he protested to the media that the pitch had gotten away from him and that he had no reason to hit Youkilis as he had a 2–2 count.
+Before the following game, during the YES Pre-Game Show, Joe Torre told reporters that after Proctor's ejection, Proctor stormed into Torre's office and insisted that he did not throw at Youkilis intentionally, an explanation Torre accepted.
+Proctor was ultimately not suspended.